 Certifications and Degrees

-Those lacking certification bring in much lower salaries than Certified ITIL Leaders have significantly higher pay than non-accredited workers at $100K per year.
-Acquiring certification to be a Certified Six Sigma Black Belt is rewarded with median pay of approximately $95K per year.
-Caterpillar, Inc. workers who hold a Doctorate (PhD) are also well compensated, earning about $131K on average.
+Certified ITIL Leaders have significantly higher pay than non-accredited workers at $100K per year.
+Acquiring certification to be a Certified Six Sigma Black Belt is rewarded with median pay of approximately $95K annually.
+The best paid folks at Caterpillar, Inc. have a Doctorate (PhD), earning about $131K per year.

 Benefits and Perks

 Caterpillar, Inc. lets only 43 percent take paid vacation and only a quarter of employees take sick leave.
 Most workers participate in the company's 401(k) retirement savings plan.
 For most employees, benefits include health insurance, and a large number of survey participants get dental coverage, too.
 Privileges also include life insurance, tuition reimbursement, relocation expenses, and a casual working environment.